Chad Fothergill, Cantor

 He previously served on faculties at the University of Delaware, Gustavus Adolphus College, and the Lutheran Summer Music Academy and Festival where he taught a variety of secondary, undergraduate, and graduate courses in history, theory, organ performance, and church music.
 He remains active as an organist in liturgical, solo, and collaborative settings throughout the greater Philadelphia and New York City metropolitan areas, and has performed or presented papers, workshops, and lecture-recitals at gatherings of, among others, the American Guild of Organists (AGO), ALCM, ELCA, Haydn Society of North America, North American Conference on Nineteenth-Century Music, and Society for Christian Scholarship in Music.

-He lives in Wilmington, Delaware.
+He lives in Birmingham, Alabama.